 IF Bob funds a trust with the brokerage account AND keeps 401(k) beneficiary to spouse, THEN probate costs on $600,000 may be avoided BECAUSE the trust-owned assets transfer per the trust terms without court involvement.

-Insight: Coordination between beneficiary designations and trust funding combined with capital gains rules can preserve 400,000 depending on the asset and its appreciation.
+Insight: Coordination between beneficiary designations and trust funding combined with capital gains rules can preserve $24,000 to $400,000 depending on the asset and its appreciation.

 IF Carol uses irrevocable life insurance trust or lifetime gifting to reduce taxable estate by $2,000,000, THEN she may reduce estate tax and preserve that amount for heirs BECAUSE assets transferred out of the taxable estate are excluded from estate tax.

-Factor in costs: legal and valuation fees for advanced planning often 50,000 depending on complexity, plus possible lost investment control.
+Factor in costs: legal and valuation fees for advanced planning often $10,000 to $50,000 depending on complexity, plus possible lost investment control.

-Insight: For estates meaningfully above 14 million, a single-digit percentage of the estate can become estate tax, making advanced planning financially worthwhile even with 50,000 upfront costs.
+Insight: For estates meaningfully above $12 million to $14 million, a single-digit percentage of the estate can become estate tax, making advanced planning financially worthwhile even with $10,000 to $50,000 upfront costs.

 Distinguish probate and nonprobate assets: probate assets commonly lose 3-8% in fees and take 6-18 months to distribute.